Tommac1/WiFi-Remote-Socket/README.md

 **How to**

-Upload a sketch into the wemos board and connect relay to pins 1, 2, 3, 4 and socekt circiut.
+Upload a sketch into the wemos board and connect relay to pins 1, 2, 3, 4 and socekt circuit.
 More detailed info coming soon ;-)